antimatter96/blog/content/post/the-practice-of-programming.md

 ------------------------

-ASK  Need for well

-well-written code is easier to read and to understand, almost surely has fewer errors, and is likely to be smaller than code that has been carelessly tossed together and never polished.
+Weel-written code is easier to read and to understand, almost surely has fewer errors, and is likely to be smaller than code that has been carelessly tossed together and never polished.
 In the rush to get programs out the door to meet some deadline, it's easy to push style aside, to worry about it later.